 Jump to main content

-Millions of hectares of northern peatlands and wet mineral soils have been drained for forestry which has increased forest productivity in some areas, but not all.
+Millions of hectares of northern peatlands were drained for forestry, which has increased forest productivity in some areas, but not all.
 The future fate of these drainage ditches can be to:

-In the fall of 2018, we added eight water quality monitoring stations which will run in parallel with the Krycklan monitoring network in a side-by-side comparison with the goal of determining the effects of these three different management methods on water quality and quantity.
-This new area is called the Trollberget Experimental Area, and it began with the EU LIFE programs GRIP on LIFE Integrated Project that includes demonstration areas for the restoration of an unproductive drained peatland and best practices for cleaning of forest ditches.
+In fall of 2018, we added six stations to the Krycklan water quality monitoring network in a side-by-side comparison of these three different management options with the goal of determining their effects on water quality and quantity.
+We call this area “Trollberget” and it began with the EU LIFE program’s GRIP on LIFE Integrated Project that includes demonstration areas for the restoration of an unproductive drained peatland and best practices for cleaning of forest ditches.

 Hjalmar Laudon, Head of department, Professor